nucleuscloud/neosync/docs/docs/guides/job-hooks.md

 ### Getting there

 Job Hooks can be configured after a job itself has been created.
-After creation, navigate to the hooks tab for your job of choise.
+After creation, navigate to the hooks tab for your job of choice.

 ![Job Hooks Overview](/img/hooks/job-hooks-overview.png)